-(Counties where area median income exceeds 110 percent of the state median income: Alameda, Contra Costa, Marin, Orange, San Francisco, San Mateo, Santa Clara, Santa Cruz and Ventura).
+(Counties where area median income exceeds 110% of the state median income: Alameda, Contra Costa, Marin, Orange, San Francisco, San Mateo, Santa Clara, Santa Cruz and Ventura).

-- (A) .75 points will be awarded for each percent of assisted restricted units that are assisted restricted units for households with incomes less than or equal to 40 percent of state median income. - (B) 1 point will be awarded for each percent of assisted restricted units that are assisted restricted units for households with incomes less than or equal to 35 percent of state median income. - (C) 1.5 points will be awarded for each percent of assisted restricted units that are assisted restricted units for households with incomes not exceeding 20 percent of state median income (adjusted to avoid exclusion of working CalWORKs recipients and individuals receiving SSI in accordance with a chart published by the department) for the first 10 percent of total project restricted units; then 1 point for each subsequent percent of total project restricted units.
+- (A) .75 points will be awarded for each percent of assisted units that are assisted units for households with incomes less than or equal to 40% of state median income. - (B) 1 point will be awarded for each percent of assisted units that are assisted units for households with incomes less than or equal to 35% of state median income. - (C) 1.5 points will be awarded for each percent of assisted units that are assisted units for households with incomes not exceeding 20% of state median income (adjusted to avoid exclusion of working CalWORKs recipients and individuals receiving SSI in accordance with a chart published by the department) for the first 10% of assisted units; then 1 point for each subsequent percent of total assisted units.